nov1n/reactive-bind/README.md

 <input type='checkbox' name='vehicle' value='Plane' data-binding='exampleVariable8'/> Plane
 ```

-The value stored in the Session variable is the value as String.
+The value stored in the Session variable is the input value as String.
 When more than one checkbox
 is checked, it becomes an array of Strings.

 ### Range